joejag/cfpday_workshop/presentation.md

 ## Part 2: Turn the keywords into sentences

-* Aim for two paragraphs
+* Aim for between two or three paragraphs
 * Write from the perspective of your future audience __(You'll learn)__
 * Tip: Use a question

+---

+## Part 3: Ask for feedback

+* Share your abstract with someone else at your table

 ---